Peter Mills (American politician): After the State Senate

 In 2011, Governor Paul LePage appointed Mills as the Executive Director of the Maine Turnpike Authority.

 Personal life

 Mills' family is also involved in public service.
-His father served in the Maine legislature, in the Navy, and in the United States Department of Justice as U.S. Attorney.
-His sister, Janet Mills, was elected Maine Attorney General by the Legislature in December 2008.
+His father, S. Peter Mills Jr. served in the Maine legislature, in the Navy, and in the United States Department of Justice as U.S. Attorney.
+The elder Mills served as personal attorney to Wilhelm Reich, later became U.S. Attorney for the District of Maine, and prosecuted Reich.
+His sister, Janet Mills, was the first female District Attorney in New England, and was elected Maine Attorney General by the Legislature in December 2008.
 Janet currently serves as Governor of Maine, the state's first female governor.
+Unlike Peter and their father, Janet is a Democrat.
 His sister Dora Mills was Maine's Public Health Director.
 His wife Nancy is a judge for the Cumberland County Superior Court.
-Her current seven-year term expires at the end of 2021.

 He has three adult daughters and three grandchildren.
 Two of his daughters are educators.
 One serves in the United States Army.

 Since leaving the legislature, Mills has practiced law and manages woodlots in Cornville where he lives with his wife, Superior Court Justice Nancy Mills.